oppia/oppia-web-developer-docs/Angular-Migration.md

    python -m scripts.run_frontend_tests
    ```

-   Note: If your migrated service involves http calls and when you run the frontend test your frontend test fail
-   for some other service (One error that might pop is `Error: No pending request to flush !`) then go ahead and migrate the failing tests for the other service too.
+   Note: If your migrated service involves HTTP calls and when you run the frontend test your frontend test fail for some other service (One error that might pop is `Error: No pending request to flush !`) then go ahead and migrate the failing tests for the other service too.
 You might have
-   guessed that in such case we have migrated a service which is now making http calls in Angular using HttpClient
+   guessed that in such case we have migrated a service which is now making HTTP calls in Angular using HttpClient
-   but some other service that is issuing http requests to this service is still testing by making calls via
+   but some other service that is issuing HTTP requests to this service is still testing by making calls via
-   AngularJS http module (using $httpBackend).
+   AngularJS HTTP module (using $httpBackend).
 Go through this [PR #9029](https://github.com/oppia/oppia/pull/9029/files),
    wherein `question-creation.service` and `question-backend-api.service` are migrated to Angular and we went
    ahead to change relevant tests in `questions-list.service.spec`.